MaestroError/eloquent-regex/README.md

 ## Actions

 Actions are end methods created to finilize your pattern and take some action with it.
 So they are the main features of the package as well.
-Let's discuss them one by one and check the examples for [custom](#custom-patterns%EF%B8%8F) and [ready-to-use](#ready-to-use-patterns) patterns.
+Let's discuss them one by one and check the examples.

 ### Get

 Returns all matches as array/collection.
+Returns `null` if no matches found.

 _Example with ready-to-use pattern_